moorepants/dissertation/eom.rst

 .. todo:: Should I include a diagram of the traditional geometry definitions?

-.. todo:: Cite the reference to the paper on motorcycle geometry by an Italian guy.

-With that in mind after trying various parameterizations, Luke and I have settled on the geometric formulation presented by [Psiaki1979]_.
+With that in mind and after trying various parameterizations, I settled on the geometric formulation presented by [Psiaki1979]_.
 The wheels are described by their radius (:math:`\left(r\geq0\right)`) and the remaining geometry is defined by three distances, all of which are configuration invariant.
 The distance :math:`d_1` is the offset to the center of the rear wheel from the steer axis and :math:`d_3` is the offset of the front wheel from the steering axis. :math:`d_2` is then the distance between the wheel centers as measured along the steer axis. :ref:`Figure 1 <figBicycleGeometry>` gives a complete visual description.

 .. _figBicycleGeometry: